-Shanga is the Swahili word for bead and this tour gives artistically-minded travellers the opportunity to work with beautiful glass beads while supporting an income-generating initiative for the disabled.
+Shanga is the Swahili word for bead and this tour gives artistically minded travellers the opportunity to work with beautiful glass beads while supporting an income-generating initiative for the disabled.
 Spend the morning or afternoon with the disabled workers at Shanga, an Elewana initiative based at Arusha Coffee Lodge.
-Get in touch with your creative side, helping to put together beautiful Shanga necklaces, made from recycled powder glass beads.
-Enjoy a tour of the workshop before trying your hand at creating your own masterpiece.
+Enjoy a tour of the workshop before getting in touch with your creative side and craft a beautiful Shanga necklace, made from recycled powder glass beads.

 This small business employs over 50 disabled, mute and deaf people and produces a range of gorgeous necklaces made from beads and a selection of vibrant silk, kanga, chiffon and voile coloured fabrics.